-With a graham cracker base, a chewy brownie layer and a thick layer of marshmallow frosting, this S’mores Brownies recipe would be perfect for your summer BBQ or picnic!
+With a graham cracker base, a chewy brownie layer and a thick layer of marshmallow frosting, these S’mores Brownies would be perfect for your summer BBQ or picnic!

 My daughter is newly home for the summer after her first year of college and it’s great to have her home!
 She had a very successful first year away from home and she cooked for herself all year, too.
 The one thing she didn’t do much of though was baking and so she has a lot of pent-up baking need – both making it and eating it!
 Yes, the apple doesn’t fall far from the tree and my daughter has definitely inherited my sweet tooth and especially any sweets that involve chocolate.